am32-firmware/AM32-unlocker/README.md

 Connecting SWD
 --------------

+You will need a debug adapter.
+The tool supports 3 types of adapter

+ - stlink-v2 (or clone)
+ - cmsis-dap
+ - jlink

-You will need a STLink-v2 SWD adapter.
-These are available cheaply from places like ebay.
+The simplest is to get one of the cheap stlink-v2 clones.
+These are available cheaply from places like ebay and aliexpress.

 ![STLink-v2](docs/stlink-v2.jpg "STLink-v2")

-You will need to connect the ground pin of the STLink-v2 to ground on your ESC.
+You will need to connect the ground pin of the debug probe to ground on your ESC.

 Then you should get 2 male to female dupont leads.
-The two female ends will connect to the SWDIO and SWDCLK pins on your STLink-v2.
+The two female ends will connect to the SWDIO and SWDCLK pins on your debug adapter.

 The two male ends should be bent slightly so that when held together they are separated by the distance between